mazenaboelanin/realestate_api/README.md

 ## Future Plan

-- adding Filters to filter apartments according to areas, compounds and other criterias
+- adding Filters to filter apartments according to Finished, and Compound